 67 Notwithstanding any rights granted or approval given by any licence, every licensee shall

-(a) comply fully with the Navigable Waters Protection Act and any regulations and orders made thereunder;
+(a) comply fully with the Canadian Navigable Waters Act and any regulations and orders made thereunder;

 (b) comply fully with any provincial or federal statute or regulation governing the preservation of the purity of waters or governing logging, forestry, fishing or other interests present or future that might be affected by any operations conducted under his licence; and

 (c) observe and carry out any instructions of the Minister in respect of any of the matters referred to in paragraphs (a) and (b) not inconsistent with the statutes and regulations referred to in those paragraphs.

 68 Any machinery, plant, structure or works constructed, installed, or placed on any public lands for the development of any water-power or for the transmission, distribution or utilization of the energy produced from such water-power, in contravention of these Regulations or of the Dominion Water Power Act, shall be removed if and when required by the Minister.

 69 (1) For the purpose of this section, a small water-power means a water-power that, in the opinion of the Director,

 (a) cannot, under average usable flow conditions, produce in excess of 500 horsepower; and

 (b) is not of primary importance for commercial or public utility purposes.

 (2) An application for a licence for the development of a small water-power may be made to the Director and shall contain the information as specified in section 3, but the Director may exempt the applicant from supplying such of the information as, in the opinion of the Director, is not of importance because of the small size of the proposed development.